tpremoli/ADMIRE-DL/design.md

 - **kaggle** `-k`: The directory of the kaggle mri images.
 These should be in their original folder structure (i.e nondemented, mildlydemented etc.)

-### `train`: Preprocessing databases
+### `train`: Preprocessing datasets

-The train tool runs a training task on a prepped database.
+The train tool runs a training task on a prepped dataset.
 The train tool is ran by using the command

     py cli.py test <options>